 Could you live on an average of less than $10,000 a year?
 According to the U.S. Bureau of Labor 24.4 million households do.
 But at what price?
-Statistics from the Consumer Expenditure Survey show the bottom 5th of America get by, but are often in debt spending double their yearly income.
+Statistics from the Consumer Expenditure Survey show how the bottom fifth of America gets by, but are often in debt and spending double their yearly income.

 Where does help come from?